sourmash-bio/sourmash/doc/command-line.md

 sourmash operations - search, gather, etc. Manifests support fast selection and lazy loading of sketches in many situations.

+The `sig check` command can also be used to create standalone manifests from collections using a picklist, with the `-m/--save-manifest-matching` option.
+This is useful for commands that don't support picklists natively, e.g. plugins and extensions.

-Note that `sig collect` will generate manifests containing the pathnames given to it - so if you use relative paths, the references will be relative to the working directory in which `sig collect` was run.
-You can use `sig collect --abspath` to rewrite the paths into absolute paths.
+Note that `sig collect` and `sig check` will generate manifests containing the pathnames given to them - so if you use relative paths, the references will be relative to the working directory in which the command was run.
+You can use `sig collect --abspath` to rewrite the paths into absolute paths, or `sig collect --relpath` to rewrite the paths relative to the manifest file.

-**Our advice:** We suggest using zip file collections for most situations; we stronlgy recommend using standalone manifests for situations where you have **very large** sketches or a **very large** collection of sketches (1000s or more), and don't want to make multiple copies of signatures in the collection (as you would have to,
+**Our advice:** We suggest using zip file collections for most situations; we strongly recommend using standalone manifests for situations where you have **very large** sketches or a **very large** collection of sketches (1000s or more), and don't want to make multiple copies of signatures in the collection (as you would have to,